danReynolds/MUS246/readings2.md

 In 1915 he scored *The Birth of a Nation* and created the music for *Intolerance*.

 **Victor Herbert**, prominent figure in American music in the early 20th century, Irish American cellist, conductor and composer.
 Composed a symphonic score for *The Fall of a Nation* and the score is cited as the first fully original American film score.

+# Chapter 7: The Birth of a Nation

+Film's first great masterpiece, elevating the technique of filmmaking to an art form.
+However, it also represents a defense of Southern segregation, glorifying the formation of the KKK.
+Directed by Griffith.

+12-reel epic film.

+Plot goes from the idyllic days before the Civil War to the war, and then the Reconstruction.

+The film is divided into two parts:

+1. Story of the Civil War and its tragic impact on two families.
+Assassination of Lincoln, battle of Petersburg.

+2. Based on the Clansman, a 1905 novel by the white supremacist Revered Thomas Dixon.
+Very racist.

+## The Music

+Griffith worked with Joseph Carl Breil for a three-hour score including adaptations of classical works, arrangements of well-known melodies, and original music.

+## Adaptations

+Adapted passages from Weber's Der Freischultz, Suppe's Light Calvary Overture, Beethoven's Symphony #6, Wagner's Ride of the Valkyrie.

+## Arrangements

+Uses well-known melodies to arouse emotions and set moods.
+Southern tunes like *Dixie*, *O Christmas Tree*, express patriotism for the South, include *Star-Spangled Banner*, *America the Beautiful*, and *The Battle Hymn of the Republic*.

+## Original Music

+Breil creates many leitmotifs, two principal Stoneman themes reflect divergent personalities.

+Music set for Senator Stoneman is in a minor key, stern and formal.

+Daughter has a playful tune suggesting innocence.

+The existence of multiple versions of both the film and the score has made the coordination of the original music with the film on a video difficult.

+Breil's score for *The Birth of a Nation* was a remarkable achievement for its size and quality.
+It remains a controversial masterpiece.

+## Chapter 8: The Golden Age of Silent Film

+Prior to the advent of sound, the movie theater was the largest employer of musicians around the world, mostly organ, or piano.

+Famous theaters were built:

+* Sid Grauman's Chinese Theatre in LA
+* Rialto
+* Rivoli
+* Capitol
+* Roxy
+* Radio City

+built by Rothapfel.

+New scores for films became very common in the 20s, and the three leading film composers in America were conductors and composers for New York movie palaces:

+* William Axt
+* Erno Rapee
+* Hugo Riesenfeld

+## William Axt

+Musical director for Capitol Theatre, frequently collaborated with David Mendoza.

+Hollywood sent most of their films to New York to be scored.
+The Capitol Theatre and Wiilliam Axt maintained a close relationship with Hollywood's MGM studio.

+He was the assistant conductor at the Manhattan Opera House under Oscar Hammerstein.
+He was appointed music director of the Capitol Theatre.
+Later worked for MGM.

+Scores:

+* Greed
+* The Big Parade
+* Ben-Hur
+* Don Juan
+* Faust
+* The Wind
+* Dinner at Eight
+* The Thin Man

+## Erno Rapee

+Conducted orchestras at Roxy, Rivoli, and the Capitol, also served as music director for Radio City.

+Heard by millions on the radio performances on Roxy Hour.

+Well-known for his anthology *Motion Picture Moods for Pianists and Organists*, as well as scores for films like *Sunrise*, *What Price Glory*, *Seventh Heaven*.

+Worked for Warner Bros.

+## Hugo Riesenfeld

+Prominent conductor, directing orchestras at the Rialto, Rivoli and Criterion.

+Created musical scores for:

+* Dr. Jekyll and Mr. Hyde (1920)
+* The Hunchback of Notre Dame (1923)
+* Les Miserables (1925)
+* Sunrise (1927)

+## European Films

+After WWI Europe saw strong centers of filmmaking appear in many countries including Germany, the Soviet Union, and France.

+### Germany

+Creative period of filmmaking from 1920-1933 when Hitler took control of the industry.

+First important work: **The Cabinet of Dr. Caligari**

+**Expressionist movement**, delves into the darker regions of the subconscious mind.
+Expressionistic dramas explore topics  such as perversion, nightmares and insanity.

+Expressionist paintings use distorted images and heavy black lines to give the impression of a disturbed world.

+Expressionist music, most closely associated with the works of Arnold Schoenberg, avoids rational tonal centers and creates a nightmare-like sound with its totally dissonant treatment.

+All three aspects of the expressionist movement converge in *The Cabinet of Dr.Caligari.*

+Erno Rapee composed music for its American version with excerpts from Schoenberg, Stravinsky, Debussy, Prokofiev, and Strauss.

+### The Soviet Union

+Soviet filmmaking began in 1919 after the revolution.

+Griffith's **Intolerance** impressed Lenin.

+Sergei Eisenstein, the leading Soviet director, built upon many of Griffith's techniques.
+The montage depicting the massacre on the steps of Odessa in *Battleship Potemkin (1925)* remains one of the greatest scenes in film history.

+### France

+French cinema was the most artistically minded.

+French films tended to be innovative, experimental, and energetic.

+Erik Satie was one composer.

+## Conclusion

+By the middle of the 1920s, the art of making silent films had been perfected, both in America and in Europe.